Skip to main content

 Some people refinance their student loans as a way of getting lower interest rates or more favorable repayment terms.
 This essentially means that another lender will buy your debt from the company that currently owns it.
 It can be beneficial, but you generally need good credit to make use of this approach.

-Furthermore, if you have federal student loans, you’ll lose benefits by swapping to private ones.
+Furthermore, if you have federal student loans, you’ll lose benefits by swapping them for private ones.
 Loan forgiveness, deferment, forbearance, and income-driven repayment will all be lost, and you won’t be able to undo the switch.

 Additionally, refinancing your loans can affect the “age” of the loan and may hurt your credit score.
 Bear this in mind before you make any decisions; refinancing can make financial sense, but it’s crucial to weigh up all the pros and cons of this and to arm yourself with as much knowledge as possible before making a decision.